Dashron/Roads/README.md

 })

-// Example of a request handler that kills trailing slashes (This is provided for you in the middleware!)
+// Example of a request handler that kills trailing slashes (This is code is provided for you at roads.middleware.skillSlash!)
-// The main logic of this function will be executed before the resource method, because it all happens before the middleware calls next() road.use(function (method, url, body, headers, next) {
+// The main logic of this function will be executed before the resource method, because it all happens before the middleware calls next() road.use((method, url, body, headers, next) => {
 	// kill trailing slash as long as we aren't at the root level if (url.path != '/' && url.path[url.path.length - 1] === '/') {
         return new roads.Response(null, 302, {